jeremysb1/jeremysb1/README.md

 I like to code.

-After college, I worked at a few venture-backed and YC startups in the Bay Area.
-I also worked with Google Cloud in Austin.
+After college, I worked at a few venture-backed and YC startups, and with Google Cloud.

 Currently, I'm working with getting up to speed with Vue and diving deeper into JavaScript.